metacpan/metacpan-cpan-extracted/distros/A/At/README.md

 - `rkey`

-    The key of the record.
+    The Record Key.

 Returns the uri and cid of the newly created record on success.

 ## `repo_deleteRecord( ... )`

-Create a new record.

 ```perl
 $at->repo_deleteRecord( repo => $at->did, collection => 'app.bsky.feed.post', rkey => '3kiburrigys27' );
 ```

+Delete a repository record, or ensure it doesn't exist.
+Requires auth, implemented by PDS.

 Expected parameters include:

 - `repo` - required

-    The handle or DID of the repo.
+    The handle or DID of the repo (aka, current account).

 - `collection` - required